 Moreover, all Scottish poppies are made here in Edinburgh, in Lady Haig's Poppy Factory, a charitable body set up to provide occupation to veterans in 1926.
 Today they employ 40 ex-servicemen and women to assemble the paper poppies which are sold and displayed across Scotland.
 They hand-make over five millions poppies every autumn, ahead of the Remembrance Day events across the country.

 The factory was originally established by the wife of Field Marshall Douglas Haig.
 He had been born on Charlotte Square in Edinburgh's New Town, and became the commander of British Army forces during World War One.

 During the 1930s, ahead of the Second World War, employment at the factory reached 117 people, and was moved to its current premises at Warriston, in the north of Edinburgh, in the 1960s.
 They have continued to provide Scotland's poppies - for lapels and wreaths - ever since, although not without some challenging times in the 1970s and 1980s.

-Now, nearly a century after the end of World War One, the symbol of the poppy is a major symbol of commemoration in countries all around the world, and the work of Lady Haig's Poppy Factory remains as important and valuable as ever.
+Now, over a century after the end of World War One, the symbol of the poppy is a major symbol of commemoration in countries all around the world, and the work of Lady Haig's Poppy Factory remains as important and valuable as ever.